.png)

 - They break when variant logic gets complex

-- They rely on tribal knowledge (“Only Sarah knows this field”)
+- They depend on tribal knowledge (“only Sarah knows how this field works”)

-- They generate SEO Debt every time a PDP goes stale
+- They create SEO Debt every time a PDP goes stale

-Even great teams fall behind when stuck copying fields across hundreds of products.
+Even great teams can’t keep up when they’re stuck copying fields.

 What To Do Instead

-You don’t need to rip out your stack.
-You just need to connect the dots:
+You don’t need to replace your entire stack—just connect the dots:

-- Use your CMS for layout—not field storage
+- Use your CMS for layout and display—not field storage

 - Automate Field Updates and metadata injections